Wilhelm-Lee/STUDY/README.md

 Not only it's a great milestone to my own, but also, it is a proof to my programming abilities on Java.

 I definitely would have more better version to work on in the future.
-So thank you all for scanning through my project!
+So, thank you all for scanning through my project!
 I appreciate it very much! \\(\^-\^)\/

 And, as always...